joao404/z21MaerklinCan/README.md

 - Upload FilesystemImage
 - Upload code
 ## Usage
-- Connect to new access point with password 12345678
+- Connect to new access point with password (password is 2 times the last 4 digits of access point name)
 - Start RemoteCS2/3 or z21 App.
-Connect to server under ip 192.168.4.1
+Connect to server under ip 192.168.0.111

 ## Loading locos from MS2
 - Go to webserver under 192.168.4.1